Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 Kent State Stats and Trends

-- The Golden Flashes have yet to cover the spread this year when underdogs by 14.5 points or more.
+- The Golden Flashes have been underdogs by 14.5 points or more two times this season and have not covered the spread once.

-- Kent State's games this season have not hit the over yet in three opportunities.
+- Kent State's games this season have not gone over the total in three opportunities.

-- In games that Kent State totals over 268.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Kent State churns out over 268.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Flashes have turned the ball over three times, three fewer times than the Terrapins have forced turnovers (6).
+- The Golden Flashes have three giveaways this season, while the Terrapins have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.